-Measles, mumps, rubella, and varicella All students who were born after January 1, 1957, are required to provide proof of immunization against measles (rubeola), mumps, German measles (rubella), and varicella.
-Connecticut state regulation requires two doses of measles vaccine, two doses of mumps vaccine, two doses of rubella vaccine, and two doses of varicella vaccine.
-The first dose must have been given on or after January 1, 1980, and after the student’s first birthday; the second dose must have been given at least thirty (30) days after the first dose.
+Measles, mumps, rubella, and varicella All students are required to provide proof of immunization against measles (rubeola), mumps, German measles (rubella), and varicella.
+Connecticut state regulation requires two doses MMR (combined measles, mumps, and rubella) and two doses of varicella vaccine.
+The first dose must have been given after the student’s first birthday; the second dose must have been given at least twenty-eight (28) days after the first dose.
 If dates of vaccination are not available, titer results (blood test) demonstrating immunity may be substituted for proof of vaccination.
 The cost for all vaccinations and/or titers rests with the student, as these vaccinations are considered to be a pre-entrance requirement by the Connecticut State Department of Public Health.
-Students who are not compliant with this state regulation will not be permitted to register for classes or move into the dormitories for the fall term, 2019.
+Students who are not compliant with this state regulation will not be permitted to register for classes or move into the dormitories for the fall term, 2023.

 Quadrivalent meningitis All students living in on-campus dormitory facilities (all undergraduate residential colleges and the following graduate dormitories: 254 Prospect Street, 272 Elm Street, 276 Prospect Street, Baker Hall, Harkness Dormitory, and Helen Hadley Hall) must be vaccinated against meningitis.
 The only vaccines that will be accepted in satisfaction of the meningitis vaccination requirement are ACWY Vax, Menveo, Nimenrix, Menactra, Mencevax, and Menomune.
 The vaccine must have been given within five years of the first day of classes at Yale.
-Students who are not compliant with this state regulation will not be permitted to register for classes or move into the dormitories for the fall term, 2019.
-The cost for all vaccinations and/or titers rests with the student, as these vaccinations are considered to be a pre-entrance requirement by the Connecticut State Department of Public Health.
+Students who are not compliant with this state regulation will not be permitted to register for classes or move into the dormitories for the fall term, 2023.
+The cost for all vaccinations and/or titers rests with the student, as these vaccinations are a pre-entrance requirement by the Connecticut State Department of Public Health.
 Please note that the State of Connecticut does not require this vaccine for students who intend to reside on campus and are over the age of twenty-nine.